dmhuehol/EnvAn-WN-Phase-2/README.md

 wnAllPlot: Current version (8/24/17) of MATLAB function to display various kinds of warm nose plots based off a soundings structure containing warm nose data.
 Uses the stacked method for ranged bar graphs, which causes problems in representing some kinds of warm noses.
 Renamed from “wnaltplot” in 9/3/17 push.
 Tags: sounding, warm nose toolbox, renamed Requires: newtip, datetickzoom

-wnplot: Current version (8/24/17) of MATLAB function to create warm nose plots for individual soundings given an input time and soundings data.
+wnplot: Current version (9/4/17) of MATLAB function to create warm nose plots for individual soundings given an input time and soundings data.
 Uses the patch method for ranged bar graphs; accurately displays all warm noses that nosedetect properly represents.
 Renamed from “wnaltind” in 9/3/17 push.
+Updated 9/4/17 to fix the y-axis limits between 0 and 5km.
 Tags: sounding, warm nose toolbox Requires: findsnd

 wnplot_poster: Current version (8/24/17) of MATLAB function to create warm nose plots for individual soundings given an input time and soundings data.
 Uses the patch method for ranged bar graphs; accurately displays all warm noses that nosedetect properly represents.
 An improved version requiring MATLAB 2014b or later will be released soon.
 Renamed from “wnaltindposter” in 9/3/17 push.
 Tags: sounding, warm nose toolbox, poster Requires: findsnd